Emergency Washing Equipment

 EH&S provides the following services:

-Evaluate the need for EWE in laboratories and other UW facilities.
+Evaluate the need for emergency washing equipment in laboratories and other UW facilities.

-Assist the UW Capital Projects Office and Facilities Services with evaluating the need for EWE, the best type and location of EWE to install, and commissioning of EWE as part of new and renovated UW facilities.
+Assist UW Facilities with capital planning projects and evaluating the need for emergency washing equipment, the best type and location of equipment to install, and commissioning of emergency washing equipment as part of new and renovated UW facilities.

-Assist with retrofit installations of EWE through the Capital Safety Program.
+Assist with retrofit installations of emergency washing equipment through the Capital Safety Program.